Cryptocurrency in the second Trump presidency: Pakistan

 In March 2025, Pakistan created the Pakistan Crypto Council and in April-shortly after Indo-Pakistani conflict broke out, WLF signed a letter of intent to incorporate blockchain technology into Pakistani financial organizations.
 Trump praised a Pakistani general for his country's restraint in the brief 2025 conflict with India over Kashmir, and the general flattered Trump by nominating him for a Nobel Peace Prize that Trump is said to want because President Obama received one.
-In May, Pakistan announced a strategic bitcoin reserve, and in July, a Pakistani regulatory agency formed for digital assets.

-$Trump memecoin
+$Trump and $Melania memecoins

+After a brief initial rise, the price of the $Trump meme coin declined.
+About 764,000 people who invested after the all time high (ATH) on 19 January 2025 lost money.

+The Melania meme coin experienced extreme volatility in its first days, after which it declined in price.

 In January 2025, Trump launched the $Trump meme coin, earning between $86–100 million in trading fees in two weeks.
 Peaking at $75.35 the day before inauguration, the coin's value then declined.
 Creating a contest, Trump invited the top coin holders to a private dinner to be held on May 22, bringing the coin's value back up 70 percent and the total in circulation to $2.4 billion.
 By April, fees collected by entities affiliated with the Trump Organization whose stake is 80 percent totaled $349 million.
 In January, Axios estimated that the $Trump currency "accounts for about 89 percent of Donald Trump's net worth".
 In May, The Economist estimated 24 percent based on Bloomberg and CoinMarketCap figures.
 The Campaign Legal Center director of ethics said “criminal conflicts of interest statutes don’t apply to the president” and that the contest is most likely legal.

 On January 17, 2025, Trump launched, promoted, and personally benefited from a cryptocurrency memecoin, $Trump, that soared to a market valuation of over $5 billion within a few hours—a total $27 billion diluted value—through a Trump-owned company called CIC Digital LLC, which owned 80 percent of the coin's supply.
 Within two days, the $Trump coin became the 19th most valuable form of cryptocurrency in the world, with a total trading value of nearly $13 billion, and a total of $29 billion worth of trades based on a $64 value of each of the 200 million tokens issued by the afternoon of January 19.
 The New York Times reported that Trump affiliates controlled an additional 800 million tokens that, hypothetically, could be worth over $51 billion, potentially making Trump one of the richest people in the world.
-Trump also launched a new memecoin named after his wife, $Melania, and promoted it on Truth Social shortly before attending an inauguration rally.
+Trump also launched a new memecoin named after his wife$, Melania, and promoted it on Truth Social shortly before attending an inauguration rally.
 The crypto venture was criticized by ethics experts and government watchdogs.
-The venture and the possibility of foreign governments buying the coin was highlighted as possibly violating the Constitution's foreign emoluments clause.
+The venture and the possibility of foreign governments buying the coin was highlighted as possibly violating the Constitution's Foreign Emoluments Clause.